 It was established in September of 1942 as an autonomous body and emerged as the largest research and development organization in India.

-The question can be asked in UGC NET Paper I about the CSIR Achievements and vison.
+The question can be asked in UGC NET Paper I about the CSIR Achievements and vision.
 Below you can check the vision of CSIR –

-“Purse science which strives for global impact, a technology that enables innovation-driven industry and nurture trans-disciplinary leadership thereby catalyzing inclusive economic development for the people of India”.
+“Purse science which strives for global impact, a technology that enables innovation-driven industry and nurtures trans-disciplinary leadership thereby catalyzing inclusive economic development for the people of India”.